nickdechant/DisCaddy/DisCaddy/README.txt

 FEATURES COMPLETED
 /********************************************************************************************/

-Player profile creation and viewing (with name, favorite course/disc).
-Pictures to be added later.
+Player profile creation and viewing (with name, favorite course/disc, scores, pictures from file or gallary, ect.).

-Basic scorecard: active players, scores for each player, ability to update scores as needed.
+Basic scorecard creation and viewing: active players, chosen course, scores for each player, ability to update scores as needed.

-Course location: Google Map API used to locate closest disc golf courses.
+Course profile creation and viewing (with name, location, phone number, website, rating, pars,ect.).

+Course lookup using google places API.
+Allows user to view courses close to them or search for a specific course.

+Disc analyzer: uses online  FlightAnalyzer in web view to display various discs and their trajectory.

 /********************************************************************************************/
-FEATURES NOT YET COMPLETED /********************************************************************************************/
+FEATURES NOT ADDED THAT WERE SPECIFIED IN PROTOTYPE /********************************************************************************************/

-Course selection: Currently the user cannot select the course to play.
-This is the most integral functionality that is lacking in the app right now.
-We had issues with database population (not sure where course information can be obtained and stored within the app), but it will be resolved before beta.

-Disc Information: There is no integrated disc information feature.
-This will be completed before beta.

-UI Tweaking: Most of the UI is a bit bland.
-This will obviously be changed before beta release.

-Full GPS Location Data: Instead of using the Google Maps API, the app will eventually use the phone's location data to find nearby courses.
-Searching Google essentially does the same thing for the time being.
+Report a found disk: Did not impliment an external database for this infomration.

+Pars database: did not find or create an external database for course pars.
+User is required to input pars for each created course.

 /********************************************************************************************/
 FEATURES ADDED THAT WEREN'T SPECIFIED IN PROTOTYPE /********************************************************************************************/

-N/A
+None

 /********************************************************************************************/
 CODE CHUNKS/CLASSES OBTAINED FROM OTHER SOURCES /********************************************************************************************/

-The main code we took from other sources was code for custom adapters for displaying information. (http://www.vogella.com/tutorials/AndroidListView/article.html#adapterown_custom) This mainly applies to the ScorecardCustomAdapter class.
+The main code we took from other sources was code for custom adapters for displaying information. (http://www.vogella.com/tutorials/AndroidListView/article.html#adapterown_custom).

 We used a bit of help for SQL queries as well.
-This applies to the PlayerDbAdapter, CourseDbAdapter, and ScorecardDbAdapter classes.
+Used the android Note pad example to help create DiscaddyDbAdapter (http://developer.android.com/training/notepad/notepad-ex1.html)

+Copied snippets from stack overflow to help with picture taking and getting intents (http://stackoverflow.com/questions/4455558/allow-user-to-select-camera-or-gallery-for-image).
 /********************************************************************************************/
 ORIGINAL CODE/CLASSES
 /********************************************************************************************/

-All of the classes contained in this project are original, with the exception of snippets contained in the four classes mentioned above.
+All of the classes contained in this project are original, with the exception of snippets explained above.